 Conversion fees can seriously hurt your results if you trade frequently.
-It is usually an implicit fee that is not presented on your fee report.
+It is usually an implicit, or hidden fee that is not presented on your fee report.
 You might not even realize that this is another cost of your trading.

-You can significantly reduce or even eliminate the conversion fee if you have several sub-accounts denominated in different currencies at the same broker.
+You can significantly reduce or even eliminate brokerage fees related to conversion if you have several sub-accounts denominated in different currencies at the same broker.
 For example, if you have both EUR and USD brokerage sub-accounts, you can trade in both currencies without being hit by a conversion fee on each trade.

 Not all online brokers provide sub-accounts in different currencies.
-To see which ones do, and exactly how many base currencies each online broker offers, we invite you to check our ultimate comparison table.
+To see which ones do, and exactly how many base currencies each online broker offers, check our broker comparison tool.
 Scroll down to 'Deposit and withdrawal' and look for 'Number of base currencies'.
-You can even view the list of available base currencies if you head to the deposit and withdrawal chapter of each broker review.
+You can even view the list of available base currencies if you head to the deposit and withdrawal chapter of our broker reviews.

 We have been preparing awards lists since 2018, based on a strict methodology.
-See who ranked as the best brokers for 2021.
+See who rank currently as the best brokers.

-If fees are the most important criteria for you, you may be interested in our Best discount brokers list.
-On this list, we only included brokers where you can trade real stocks.
+If fees are the most important criteria for you, you may be interested in our best discount brokers list.
+On this list, we only included discount brokers where you can trade real stocks.
 This means we excluded brokers where stocks were only offered through CFDs.

 Finally, if you want to learn more about how to buy shares in a company, make sure to read our handy guide.